jgdotnet/jgdotnet.github.io/README.md

 ### About Me
 I have been working in IT for more than 20 years.
 The last 10 years mainly everything related to the development and maintenance of reporting solutions.
-The previous years were to the development of Client/Server and mobile applications.
+The previous years developing Client/Server and mobile applications.

-2022 was a great year.
-I had the chance to learn two Cloud technologies, AWS and Azure, and newer Data Engineering architectures, tools and methodologies.
+In 2022  I had the chance to learn two Cloud technologies, AWS and Azure, and newer Data Engineering architectures, tools and methodologies.

 I am interested in developing in Cloud Data Engineering/Analytics roles.
+<br><br>

 ## Work Experience